How To Visit Antarctica?

 If you are asking yourself how to visit Antarctica, you’ve arrived at the right place.
 Read through some of the most common questions we get when planning a visit to Antarctica.

-How much vacation time do I need for Antarctica?
+How much vacation time do I need to visit Antarctica?

 There are a few ways to get there.
 First, take into consideration the time it takes to get to the 7th Continent.
 Plan for two full weeks away and some buffer time in your arrival destinations, like Santiago and Punta Arenas, Chile.
 It takes at least a full day of travel to Santiago, Chile, and then another four and half hour flight to get to Punta Arenas, the gateway to our air-cruise Antarctica expeditions.

 When is the best time to visit Antarctica?

 The Antarctic travel season is during the Austral Summer, starting in November to the end of February.
 The most popular time to travel is during December and January, and it’s essential to book your trip in advance to get the dates you want.
 The other months often offer Antarctica wildlife and weather surprises, so you should consider traveling then as well.
 There is no wrong time to visit Antarctica; read here for a full overview of when to visit.

 What is the right kind of Antarctica expedition for me?

 If you’re short on vacation days or want to skip over the infamous Drake Passage, we suggest taking one of our Antarctica air-cruises.
 An air-cruise allows you to save on time getting to Antarctica with a short and comfortable 2-hour flight.
 With this flight, you also don’t have to worry about rough sea crossings.

 We offer four types of air-cruises, each offering you something different for your Antarctica trip.

 Finding the right expedition to Antarctica also means looking into the value of your trip.
 Antarctica is one of the most remote travel destinations in the world.
 Getting there is an investment of time, energy, and, of course, money.
 Different companies have different models, but we believe that cruising Antarctica on a small ship adds value.